- Yg. 1921, No. 6 -

 We want to know how we are, abroad, what the circles think of us, of which for the next few years our fate depends on the fate of the whole world.
 And we should think that we should now know that now that no "final victory" and no "holding out" depends solely on our not knowing.
 "We want to know how it is with us, here with us inside, how long we can B. may still practice the fresh pious-happy-free game of gymnastics on the levers of the music press with impunity.
 And we should think that the simplest possible information about the weather patterns of our impending bankruptcy is more useful to us than the noise of the droning Frasen, with which we are stunned: about "völkische concerns", "social ethical values" and what the newfangled moral gossip otherwise on Schlern Promotes days.
 But no. Of what we need to know, no word of dying!
 What we really learn from editorials and parliamentary reports is, at the most, that the makers of our public opinion think we are incredible jerks of reason and judgment.
 Goethe was certainly a profound obdurator of public opinion; and the words that can be read about the mind of the German newspaper reader in Schopenhauer, are certainly nothing less than flattering.
 But their sentiments and words are still mild, compared with the contempt for public discernment, as reflected in the practice of our newspaper publishers and newspaper writers.

-Corrupt, frivolous, lazy to the core is our money economy and the way we pay taxes, collects and - pays.
-At least as corrupt, frivolous, lazy to the core is the way in which we are treated to the truth.
-Except that one might not express this fact so harshly, so bitterly, so indignantly.
-How does Goethe say in the Kophtic song?
-"Fool the fools just as it should."
-If you only want to hear what your ears itch, you should not regret it, if instead of the truth the tiller is presented to him.
-Just as a people has the government that deserves it, so does the press, which is good enough for it.
-The New German, after all, does not leave it indistinct to notice that the truth is worth a damn.
+Corrupt, frivolous, lazy to the core is our money economy and the way in which taxes are passed on, collected and paid with us.
+At least as corrupt, frivolous, lazy to the core is the way in which we manage the truth.
+Except that it should perhaps not be expressed so harshly, so bitterly, so indignantly.
+How does Goethe say in the Kophtische Lied?
+"Fooled the fools as it should be."
+If you just want to hear what your ears itchy about, you shouldn't regret if you are shown the tiller instead of the truth.
+Just as a people have exactly the government they deserve, so too have the press that are good enough for them.
+The New German doesn't let it be seen indistinctly that the truth is worth a damn to him.

 But other things have fallen in the New German course, as can be read off the level of his press again.
 Diligence, solidity, orderliness, discipline are the old good qualities of German, deeply rooted in its essence and skillfully "hammered in" by its historical educators, in order to make use of this favorite German favorite expression.
 The dangers of lying in the trenches, of loitering in the stages and homeland garrisons, of the so-called revolution's lumpening, resulted in a temporary eclipse of these virtues.
 The temporary loss of these moral goods has now aroused such a longing for them, and the longing is whipped up by fanatics by clever harassers, so that over this our people give other goods, which are also moral goods, a cheap one: I mean the sense of freedom the personality and the sense of law and justice.